-The primary objective of dynamic governance is creating a harmonious workplace, not just because harmony is nice, but because harmony is necessary in order for people to work together effectively.
+The primary objective of sociocracy is creating a harmonious workplace, not just because harmony is nice, but because harmony is necessary for people to work together effectively.
 Harmony boosts success, whether that success is measured in dollars earned, medicines distributed, or lives saved.
-By creating harmony, dynamic governance produces successful organizations.
+By creating harmony, sociocracy supports organizations’ success.

 To ensure that organizational policies allow everyone to do their jobs well, policy decisions are made by consent.
 Consent means “no paramount and argued objections.”
 Objections must be based on a person’s ability to do their job and clearly explained so they may be addressed and resolved.

-In the hierarchy of decision-making circles, the membership of each lower circle overlaps that of the circle that handles more abstract work (such as long-range planning and overall policy).
-This overlap — called “double-linking” is accomplished by including at least two people from the lower circle as full members in the circle that focuses on more abstract work.
+In the configuration of decision-making circles, the membership of circles handling more concrete work overlaps that of the circle that handles more abstract work (such as long-range planning and overall policy).
+This overlap — called “double-linking” is accomplished by including at least two people from the more concrete circle as full members in the circle that focuses on more abstract work.

-The “double-link” includes the operational leader, who is hired by the upper circle, and at least one representative elected by the lower circle.
+The “double-link” includes the operational leader elected by the more abstract circle and at least one representative elected by the more concrete circle.
 Double-linking ensures communication, participation, and feedback up and down the organization.

-These four principles, unique to dynamic governance, produce exceptionally strong and productive organizations.
-Dynamic governance also uses best management practices, including transparency and integral education, which are enhanced by the dynamic governance structure.
+These three principles produce exceptionally strong and productive organizations. sociocracy also uses best management practices, including transparency and integral education, which are enhanced by the circle structure.